ankith-py/PDF-to-JSON-App/README.md

 2) Next, configure your credentials: 'aws configure'
 3) Then enter your credentials.

-Please click the generated link after running the code to download the newly converted .json file.
+Please read the comments in the Python script for more information on what each section of the code does.
+Click the generated link after running the code to download the newly converted .json file.